sverweij/mscgen_js/README.md

   and lightning fast [PEG.js][pegjs] parser generator.
 - [Marijn Haverbeke][codemirror.author] for the snazzy
   [CodeMirror][codemirror] editor component.
-- Gabe Lerner for the [canvg][canvg] library, which makes converting vector graphics to rasters _almost_ like a walk in the park.
 - [Elijah Insua][jsdom.author] for [jsdom][jsdom], which makes it possible
   to render vector graphics in node.js.
 - [Audrey M. Roy][favicon.author] for the excelent